Upward planar drawings with two slopes: Phylogenetic networks

-We observe from \cref{fig:phynet} (b) that two vertices $l_i$ and $l_{i+1}$ of $\bar{N}$ (neighboring leaves of~$N$) have different y-coordinates if and only if $e_i$ and $e_i'$ have different lengths.
-This can be fixed by propagating these length differences through the drawing in the following way (\cref{fig:phynet} (c--d)).
-Let $G$ be the dual graph of $\bar N$.
-Furthermore, define $G_l$ and $G_r$ as the two subgraphs of $G$ with $V(G) = V(G_l) = V(G_r)$ and where $E(G_l)$ and $E(G_r)$ are the dual edges of primal edges with slope $\sL$ and $\sR$, respectively.
-In other words, $G_l$ is the dual graph of $\bar N$ restricted to edges with slope $\sL$.
-Direct every edge $e^*$ in $E(G_l)$ ($E(G_r)$) with primal edge $e$ from the left (right) face of $e$ to the right (left) face of $e$.
-Assign each dual edge as flow the length of its primal edge.
-Split the vertex corresponding to the outer face of $\bar N$ into a source $s$ and $k-1$ sinks $t_1, t_2, \ldots, t_{k-1}$ such that $t_i$ has the incoming edges dual to the edges $e_i$ and $e'_i$; see \cref{fig:phynet} (c).
+We observe from \cref{fig:phynet}~(b) that two vertices~$l_i$ and~$l_{i+1}$ of~$\bar{N}$ (neighboring leaves of~$N$) have different y-coordinates if and only if~$e_i$ and~$e_i'$ have different lengths.
+This can be fixed by propagating these length differences through the drawing in the following way (\cref{fig:phynet}~(c--d)).
+Let~$G$ be the dual graph of~$\bar N$.
+Furthermore, define~$G_l$ and~$G_r$ as the two subgraphs of~$G$ with~$V(G) = V(G_l) = V(G_r)$ and where~$E(G_l)$ and~$E(G_r)$ are the dual edges of primal edges with slope~$\sL$ and~$\sR$, respectively.
+In other words,~$G_l$ is the dual graph of~$\bar N$ restricted to edges with slope~$\sL$.
+Direct every edge~$e^*$ in~$E(G_l)$ ($E(G_r)$) with primal edge~$e$ from the left (resp. right) face of~$e$ to the right (resp. left) face of~$e$.
+Assign to each dual edge flow equal to the length of its primal edge.
+Split the vertex corresponding to the outer face of~$\bar N$ into a source~$s$ and~$k-1$ sinks~$t_1, t_2, \ldots, t_{k-1}$ such that~$t_i$ has as incoming edges the dual edges of the primal edges~$e_i$ and~$e'_i$; see \cref{fig:phynet}~(c).
 These dual graphs can be constructed in linear time.

-Next, to adjust the heights of the leaves of $N$, for every pair $e_i$ and $e_i'$, $i \in \set{1, \ldots, k-1}$, if, say, $e_i'$ is shorter than $e_i$, propagate the difference as flow backwards towards $s$ through~$G_l$; see \cref{fig:phynet} (d).
-With one DFS on $G_l$ and $G_r$ each, all leaves can be handled simultaneously and in linear time.
-Lastly, since some edge lengths have been changed, update the coordinates of all vertices in $\bar{N}$ and remove the vertices $v_i$, $i \in \set{ 1, \ldots, k}$, to obtain an upward planar 2-slope drawing of $N$.
+Next, to adjust the heights of the leaves of~$N$, for every pair~$e_i$ and~$e_i'$, $i \in \set{1, \ldots, k-1}$, if, say,~$e_i'$ is shorter than~$e_i$, propagate the difference as flow backwards towards~$s$ through~$G_l$; see \cref{fig:phynet}~(d).
+With one DFS on~$G_l$ and~$G_r$ each, all leaves can be handled simultaneously and in linear time.
+Lastly, since some edge lengths have been changed, update the coordinates of all vertices in~$\bar{N}$ and remove the vertices~$v_i$, $i \in \set{ 1, \ldots, k}$, to obtain an upward planar 2-slope drawing of~$N$.
 The following theorem summarises this section.

 \begin{theorem} Let $N$ be a phylogenetic network with $n$ vertices and no transitive edge.
 If $N$ admits an upward planar drawing with all its leaves on the outer face, then $N$ admits and upward planar 2-slope drawing such that all its leaves lie on a horizontal line.
 Moreover, such a drawing can be constructed in $\Oh(n)$-time. \end{theorem}